Netflix's 'Squid Game' estimated to be worth about $900 mln - Bloomberg News - Up News Info

 Los Gatos, California-based Netflix estimated that 89% of people who started the show watched more than one episode, the news agency said, and 66% of the viewers finished watching the series in the first 23 days.

-Netflix did not immediately respond to Reuters’ request to comment on the report.
+Netflix declined to comment on the report.
 An attorney for the company told Bloomberg that it would be inappropriate for Bloomberg to disclose the confidential data contained in the documents that it had reviewed.

 Advertisement